 Q. I can't such-and-such a channel on Freeview

-There are a number of reasons why you may not be able to get a certain channel on Freeview.
+There are several reasons why you may not be able to get a certain channel on Freeview.
 All of the Freeview channels are broadcast on six slots called "Multiplexes", and you will be able either to receive all channels on a multiplex, or none of them.
 Here are the two things to check:

-• Reception: If you can't get any of the channels on a certain multiplex, it's a reception problem.
-There are a number of ways to improve Freeview reception, including reducing interference, checking cabling, getting a booster, and in some cases, upgrading your TV aerial.
+- Reception: If you can't get any of the channels on a certain multiplex, it's a reception problem.
+There are several ways to improve Freeview reception, including reducing interference, checking cabling, getting a booster, and in some cases, upgrading your TV aerial.
 For help on Freeview reception, see our Freeview Advice page.

 Q. What happened to Men and Motors on Freeview?